Note

-Learn what's new in Azure AI Vision.
+Learn what's new in Azure Vision.
 Check this page to stay up to date with new features, enhancements, fixes, and documentation updates.

-The preview versions of the Azure AI Vision 3.0 and 3.1 Read API are scheduled to be retired on January 31, 2023.
+The preview versions of Azure Vision 3.0 and 3.1 Read API are scheduled to be retired on January 31, 2023.
 Customers are encouraged to refer to the How-To and QuickStarts to get started with the generally available (GA) version of the Read API instead.
 The latest GA versions provide the following benefits:

 - 2022 latest generally available OCR model